csa-teachers-help/practice-problem-advance-maven/README.md

 This assignment outlined below is an example of what is given to students (it is not a perfect 1:1 to what students are given).

 **Differences from basic**
 This version of the assignment uses Maven to create folder structure for the project.
 It also includes unit tests that can be used as part of GitHub classroom autograding.
+When setting up autograding on GitHub Classroom you should have the setup command as `mvn compile` and the run command as `mvn test`.
+This will run all the test methods.
+There are ways to single out certain methods to run.
+That will be covered in a video and updated here once completed.

 # Counting Fierce
 >Backstory of assignment here for lore purposes.